Welcome to the VSS web site!

 Straight Shooters club meetings are held on the 3rd Thursday of each month.
 Meetings begin at 6:30pm at the Sea Breeze Recreation Center on Buena Vista Blvd.
-The next meeting will be Thursday, March 20th.
-The main topic for the meeting will be Guest Speaker: Mr. Irving Locker - "How I survived Normandy Beach" plus announcements, club news and activities.
+The next meeting will be Thursday, May 15th.
+The main topic for the meeting will be Colt Industries plus announcements, club news and activities.
 All Villagers are welcome to attend.

 Michael Bloomberg’s anti-gun money up in smoke as pro-gun sheriff wins in Wisconsin

 A pro-gun incumbent sheriff in Milwaukee County, Wisconsin, beat back the anti-gun money of former New York City Mayor Michael Bloomberg to win his primary contest for re-election by a handy margin, 52-48 percent.

 Sheriff David Clarke, a Democrat, is now almost sure to win in November because no Republican is challenging him, The Washington Post reported.

 The race took on national tones just last week when Mr. Bloomberg — who helps head the Mayors Against Illegal Guns group and who has taken up a personal crusade to scale back Second Amendment rights — threw in $150,000 to defeat Sheriff Clarke.
 That amount was more than what Sheriff Clarke and his opponent, Chris Moews, spent on their entire campaigns, The Post reported.

 But Mr. Bloomberg’s efforts to sway voters down the anti-gun path failed.